 Note: This blog post covers the theory and the training.
 For a comprehensive guide to running a sub-4hr marathon, check out my book – The Four-Hour Marathon.

 The marathon – 26.2 miles of footwork.
 It just so happens that it takes most well-prepared marathon runners somewhere between three and five hours to run one of these.
 In last year’s London marathon, the average mens’ finishing time was 4:04:23.

-Many marathoners choose it as goal – the difference between a 3:59 finishing time and 4:01 is subjective, but important to lots of runners.
+Many marathoners choose it as a goal – the difference between a 3:59 finishing time and 4:01 is subjective but important to lots of runners.
 Note: A GPS watch or running app is pretty much mandatory for the training I’m advising here.

 How to run a sub 4 hr marathon

-A sub 4 hr marathon is all in the training and planning.
+A sub 4 hr marathon is all about two things: training and planning.

-Here, there’s no shortcuts.
+Here, there are no shortcuts.
 In order to avoid hitting the wall or getting injured while training, you’ve got to put in the hours – that typically means a minimum of four months of dedicated marathon training.
-In this post, I walk through the ‘how’ of a sub 4 hr marathon – starting with how your actual marathon will look and the pace strategy to use, and then working backwards from here to develop a training plan to get you to that point.
+In this post, I walk through the ‘how’ of a sub 4 hr marathon – starting with how your actual marathon will look and the pacing strategy to use, and then working backward from here to develop a training plan to get you to that point.